DigitalExtinction/Game/README.md

 The game is completely written in [Rust](https://www.rust-lang.org/) with [Bevy](https://bevyengine.org/) used as the engine.

+# Status

+The game is still in early phases of its development.
+If you are looking for a mature game, come back in a few months.

+Feedback, bug reports and other [contributions](#contributing) are welcomed.

 # Contributing

 Contributions to the project in any form are welcomed.
 Check out our